mdeniz/marcus_bikes/README.md

 ![Product Admin edit attributes](doc/assets/admin_product_edit_attributes_tab.png)

-Clickin on the button will open a form inside a modal that lets Marcus to introduce the basic info of an attribute definition: name, description, and order.
+Clicking on the button will open a form inside a modal that lets Marcus introduce the basic info of an attribute definition: name, description, and order.

 ![Product Admin new attribute](doc/assets/admin_new_attribute.png)